MAX Whitlock is delighted to have sparked an explosion of interest at the Basildon gymnastics club which turned him into an Olympic medal winner.

 “So then I had to decide if I wanted to do swimming or gymnastics, and I choose gymnastics.
 And I’m pretty glad I did now!”

 When asked what advice he would give a seven-year-old now who was thinking about taking up the sport, he said: “I would just say stick at it, basically.
-It’s a really hard sport, particularly when you are young.
+It’s a really hard sport, particularly when

 “And the harder you work at it when you are younger, the easier it becomes when you are older.”